sachin-trilio/HowTos/immutable-backup-restore.md

-# Encrypting Backup and Restore
+# Immutability
-TrilioVault for Kubernetes provides the capability to encrypt backups.
-Encryption of the backups provides protection from malicious users.
-TVK encrypts the backup data at the application level using an encryption key which can only be restored with the same encryption key.
-Encryption is enabled in the BackupPlan and different keys will be created for each backupPlan.
-Encryption keys are stored as Kubernetes secrets, and integration with Vault will be provided soon.
-Trilio leverages the LUKS encryption format to protect data.
-LUKS is extremely flexible and secure providing a range of cipher suites.
+TrilioVault for Kubernetes provides the ability to create immutable backups at the application level.
+Once the backup is taken and stored on an immutable target, it can not be altered (overwritten/deleted) until the retention period set through TVK is up.
+Trilio supports the creation of immutable backups on S3 devices that support object locking and versioning capabilities.
+Immutable backups once created can only be deleted via the Trilio retention process.
+Manual deletes from the TVK management console or from the target device itself will not remove the backup.
+In case of manual deletion from the TVK management console, the backup will be soft-deleted (only the backup reference will be removed from the cluster).

-## Pre-requisite - Create an encryption secret
+## Pre-requisite

-1. Create a base64 encrypted key.
+### Create S3 bucket for immutable target

    ```
    echo -n "_Key text_" | base64
    ```